 Online chat also available

-A free and anonymous search engine to find national and local support.
+A free and anonymous search engine to find national and local support, with the ‘quick exit’ function if you are in an unsafe situation.

 It includes services like housing, meals, healthcare, counselling, legal advice and many more.